rsatrio/dropwizard-modern-example/README.md

 ## Features
 - REST Endpoint
-- Authentication and Role Based Authorization with JWT
+- Authentication and Role Based Authorization with JWT.
+In this example we use identityserver4 demo server.
+It can be change to any oauth2/jwt server.
 - Swagger page to test the API
 - Unit Test